To read 400-word biographies of our associates based in Northeastern North America, click on a region below:

 Margaret met her husband in the Philippines.
 They enjoy their down time with friends and family on Long Island’s North Fork and on overseas travel adventures.
 She is an avid photographer and watercolorist, ever seeking out new vantage points.
 On travels, she carries a tiny watercolor paintbox to capture on-the-go memories and as a reminder of her promise to find more time to paint.

 *WILLA ZAKIN HALLOWELL, one of GROVEWELL’s two partners, has dedicated her life to understanding people and societies different from her own.
 A native of New York City, her fascination began during her many extended sojourns in France throughout her childhood.
-She is fluent in French, conversant in Italian, and has studied Portuguese, Spanish, and Persian.
+She is fluent in French, conversant in Italian, and has studied Portuguese, Spanish, and Farsi.

 Willa’s interest in cultures led her to pursue a master’s in anthropology from the City University of New York.
 After several years of teaching anthropology at the university level, Willa left academia to engage more directly with other cultures – as a photographer.
 Her photographic work, much of it culture-related, allowed her to live among and document the ways of life of the Cuna Indians of Panama, French peasants, and Louisiana Cajuns, among others.
 Willa’s commercial assignments included advertising, fashion, public relations, and portraiture.